Fadhil/tesla_middleware_dynamic_headers/README.md

 end
 ```

-The following example shows how to use a custom function to generate all the headers:
+The following example uses a custom function to generate all the headers:

 ```elixir
 defmodule FooClient do